SovereignCloudStack/standards/Standards/scs-0101-w1-entropy-implementation-testing.md

 ## Implementation notes

-We presume that almost nothing has to be done (or indeed can be done), as long as the CPUs and VM images are reasonably recent.
+We presume that almost nothing has to be done (or indeed can be done), as long as the CPUs and VM images are reasonably recent; only the flavor and image attributes required by the standard have to be set:
-The already mentioned failure testing and entropy count is available on modern linux kernels (especially on 5.18 or higher), but if older kernels are made available, the CSP needs to provide entropy by offering CPU instructions that provide entropy without being filtered by the hypervisor.
-All newer CPUs offer instructions for this kind of use-case (e.g. Intel introduced RDRAND in 2014 in their Broadwell architecture) and the expectation is, that most CSPs don't use older processors.

-Most times, only the flavor and image attributes required by the standard have to be set:

 - flavor: `hw_rng:allowed=True` ,
 - image: `hw_rng_model: virtio` .